Seattle Public Schools, 1862-2023: Broadview School

 Broadview School

 Oak Lake School District No. 51 was divided in half in 1911, with Oak Lake School taking students west of Meridian Avenue N and Olympic View taking those to the east.
 That same year new areas, such as North Park, were added to the district.
 The population increased so much that more school buildings were needed.
 In preparation for this expansion, a new site for the western third of the district was purchased in 1912.
 The land sat on the top of a hill with views of Puget Sound and the Olympics to the west and the Cascades to the east.
-However, due to controversy among taxpayers at the northern and southern sections, Broadview School didn't open until 1914.
+Due to controversy among taxpayers at the northern and southern sections, Broadview School didn’t open until 1914.

 Broadview School began as a small country school, but its planners envisioned a grander future.
-For the first five years of operation, only two of the four classrooms were used because the total enrollment was, on the average, only 30 students in grades 1-6.
+For the first five years of operation, only two of the four classrooms were used because the total enrollment averaged only 30 students in grades 1-6.
 Then, as hoped, the student population began to grow.
 The third classroom was needed in 1919, and the following year all four classrooms were used to hold grades 1-8.
+Over the next two decades, Broadview School continued to grow along with the population in this area north of the city.
+Five additions to the building were made between 1926 and 1948, increasing the number of classrooms to 20 and adding an auditorium/playroom, lunchroom, and play court.
+Once a week 8th grade boys went to Oak Lake School for manual training classes, which had the proper facilities.
+A music teacher rotated among several schools in the district and gave weekly music lessons.

-In 1953-54, enrollment was so high that the 5th and 6th grades were sent to Butler Junior High School in the Shoreline School District.
-They returned the following year after Broadview entered Seattle School District when the city limits were extended from N 85th to N 145th.
-Their return was made possible by the opening of Viewlands School, which shifted Broadview's southern enrollment boundary from 105th N to 117th N.
+Broadview became part of Shoreline School District No. 412 in 1944.
+In 1953-1954, enrollment was so high that the 5th and 6th grades were sent to Butler Junior High School in the Shoreline School District.
+They returned the following year after Broadview entered the Seattle School District when the neighborhoods north of N 85 Street were annexed into the City of Seattle.
+Their return was made possible by the opening of Viewlands School, which shifted Broadview’s southern enrollment boundary from 105th N to 117th N. During its highest enrollment years in the late 1950s, as many as 12 portables stood on the north and northwest sides of the building.
+These were replaced in 1961 when a brick addition was erected along the east side of the older building.
+The new structure featured 14 classrooms and administrative and health areas.
+At the same time, the older structure was completely remodeled.

 Location: 12515 Greenwood Avenue N